locomoki/template_nextjs_react/README.md

 - `postbuild`: Generate sitemap
 - `prepare`: Install Husky for managing Git hooks

-## 🤝 Contribution
-To contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes, and commit them.
-4. Push your changes to the forked repository.
-5. Create a pull request.

 ## ❤️ Support

-If you liked the project, I will appreciate if you leave a star. 🌟😊

 Made by <a href="https://michalskolak.netlify.app/">Michał Skolak</a>